Joelketema/SPOT/README.md

       Features

-      -Search for any song/album/artist
+      Search for any song/album/artist
-      -basic play,pause,skip functionalities
+      basic play,pause,skip functionalities
-      -Create your own profile with your own music taste
+      Create your own profile with your own music taste